Skip to content

 The Michigan Department of Health and Human Services (MDHHS) is the government agency in charge of youth offenders for the state.
 They have established two juvenile detention centers to hold, rehabilitate, and educate people under the age of 18 who have committed crimes.
 According to the MDHHS, the two centers are:

-Bay Pines Center "Providing secure residential detention services for boys and girls awaiting a court decision and residential treatment programs for youth adjudicated for criminal offenses.
-Bay Pines Center is licensed to accept up to 45 youth age 12 to 20."
+• Bay Pines Center "Provides secure residential detention services for boys and girls awaiting a court decision and residential treatment programs for youth adjudicated for criminal offenses.
+Bay Pines Center is licensed to accept up to 45 youth aged 12 to 20".

-Shawono Center "Providing a secure treatment facility for male juveniles between the ages of 12 and 21 who have been adjudicated for one or more felony counts.
-The Center offers specialized treatment programs for sex offenders, addictions/substance abuse, and mild mental health issues."
+• Shawono Center "Provides a secure treatment facility for male juveniles between the ages of 12 and 21 who have been adjudicated for one or more felony counts.
+The Center offers specialized treatment programs for sex offenders, addictions/substance abuse, and mild mental health issues"

 Why are People Incarcerated in Michigan?